Hip Dysplasia in Dogs: What It Is and How It’s Managed

 For treatment, some dogs can be managed with non-surgical treatments, while others may require surgery for long-term relief and management.

 • Weight Management.
 Managing your dog’s weight is one of the most effective ways to reduce the stress on their joints.
-When they weigh appropriately for their breed and size, they can avoid any unnecessary stress.
+Use a vet-recommended diet that is low in calories but high in protein.
+If you need help, feel free to ask our pet nutritionists.

-• Gentle Exercise and Physical Therapy.
+• Gentle Exercise.
 Low-impact activities help strengthen muscles and reduce stiffness.
-The best exercises you can do for your dog include swimming, short walks, and physical therapy.
-Some centers also offer hydrotherapy for dogs.
+The best exercises you can do for your dog include swimming and short walks.

 • Pain Relief and Joint Supplements.
 We may prescribe anti-inflammatory medications to help with pain and stiffness.
 Joint supplements can also support joint health and slow down the progression of arthritis.